Kagin Commons, First Floor

-The International Student Programs Mentor Program selects returning U.S. and international students to serve as mentors to incoming international students.
-International students will meet their mentors during orientation and will consult with them regularly throughout the semester.
+The International Student Programs Mentor Program selects returning U.S. and international students to serve as mentors to incoming international students and US Ametrica participants.
+Students will meet their mentors during orientation and will consult with them regularly throughout the semester.
 Mentors will provide a student’s perspective on both academic and personal life at Macalester.
 Their job is to help international students feel comfortable at Macalester and answer their questions about policies and procedures related to life in the residence halls, campus facilities, registration and academic procedures, as well as questions about U.S. culture and off-campus opportunities in the Twin Cities Metro community.

 Merrit Stüven, (class of 2017) is originally from Munich, Germany.
 However, Merrit spent her middle and high school years moving back and forth between Munich and Minneapolis.
 She plans on majoring in Political Science with either a minor or double major in Economics.
 She is also a tour guide here at Mac and works at ISP.
 She is very excited for her first year as a mentor.

-Vaishnavi Madhavan, (class of 2017) graduated from Mahindra UWC in 2013 and is currently a sophomore at Macalester.
-She was born in India and recently moved to Dubai.
-She plans to major in Neuroscience and do a minor in Studio Art.
-Vaishnavi is always up for a good adventure and lives by Dr. Seuss' quote: "If you haven't you should, these things are fun and fun is good!"
+Vaishnavi Madhavan, (class of 2017) is currently a junior at Macalester.
+Throughout her childhood she moved around a fair amount, but still considers India to be her home.
+She is a neuroscience major and a studio art minor.
+Vaishnavi is always up for a good adventure and lives by Dr. Seuss' quote: "If you haven't you should, these things are fun and fun is good!